dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 ## Starting Point

-You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
+You'll want to start with the sample.plist that OpenCorePkg provides you in the DOCS folder and rename it to config.plist.
 Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work.

 Users of ProperTree will also get the benifit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).